tom-perrin/silly_catmera/README.md

 ### :star: Credits

-This project is inspired by a creative Instagram reel of Shana Nursoo (@reinesana) !
+This project is inspired by a very creative Instagram reel of Shana Nursoo (@reinesana) !
 This project is licensed under the MIT License - see the LICENSE file for details.